mkkakau/pogo-map/README.md

 ------------
 * Resize clickable area for pokemon icons - May be able to fix using marker's shape property.

 * Server status icon - Not sure if possible to ping server or get server status from an API using only JavaScript.

+* Use sprite sheet for pokemon icons